leo-lox/camelus/README.md

 or use the apk, it is signed with my key so you will need to enable "install from unknown sources" in your phone settings.

+### Contributing
+We welcome contributions from the community.
+If you'd like to contribute, please write a message.
+I will reply fast!